Pamela Courson: Death and estate controversy

 After Morrison's death, Courson continued to live in Los Angeles.
 Former Doors manager Danny Sugerman became friendly with her in Los Angeles during this time and later wrote in Wonderland Avenue: Tales of Glamour and Excess about an experience of taking quaaludes and snorting heroin with Courson.

 On April 25, 1974, Courson died of a heroin overdose on the living room couch at the Los Angeles apartment she shared with two male friends.
 Like Morrison, she was 27 years old when she died.
 Her cremated remains were interred in the mausoleum at Fairhaven Memorial Park in Santa Ana, California.
 The plaque reads "Pamela Susan Morrison 1946–1974", even though "Morrison" was never part of Courson's legal name.
 Several months after her death, her parents inherited her fortune.
 Jim Morrison's parents later contested the Coursons' executorship of the estate, leading to additional legal battles.
 In 1979 both parties agreed to divide the earnings from Morrison's estate equally.

 In popular culture

 Courson was portrayed by Meg Ryan in Oliver Stone's 1991 film The Doors.

+The relationship Courson and Morrison had with actor Tom Baker was described in a memoir, Blue Centre Light.
+An extract was published in High Times in June 1981.

+The stormy friendship between Courson, Morrison and Baker is depicted in the stage play The Lizard King, written by Jay Jeff Jones, which was produced in Los Angeles in 1991.
+Actress Kristina Starman played Courson.
+Clay Wilcox played Baker and Jim Morrison was played by Stephen Nichols.